iominh/minhongrails.github.io/_posts/2013-05-05-automated-continuous-testing.md

 title: "Automated continuous testing"
 description: ""
 category:
-tags: [continuous integration, testing, travis CI, github, selenium, TDD, test driven development, jenkins, cruisecontrol]
+tags: [continuous integration, testing, travis CI, github, selenium, TDD, test driven development, jenkins]
 ---
 {% include JB/setup %}

+Testing across many different platforms and browsers has always been a challenge.
-As a web developer, it's always been tedious having to test my websites after every change.
-In fact, it becomes impossible without a dedicated testing team once you have many features since there's a billion different browsers and devices to test.
-Luckily in the Java world there's free tools like Jenkins, Selenium, and CruiseControl.
+It actually becomes impossible without some form of automated testing since there's so many different browsers and devices to test.
+Luckily, in the Java world there's free tools like Jenkins and Selenium which allow for automated GUI testing after code changes are committed.

 Recently I looked into a free continuous integration host called Travis CI that allows me to run tests immediately after I commit my code to github, which is